The Barn owl (Tyto alba) is among the world’s most common owl species and of all the common types of birds.

 Like many owls, the barn owl is nocturnal, depending on its acute sense of hearing while hunting in complete darkness.

 It usually becomes active shortly before dusk and can sometimes be seen during the day when relocating from one roosting site to another.
-It also hunts every day on many Pacific Islands in Britain and maybe elsewhere.
+It also hunts daily on many Pacific Islands in Britain and elsewhere.

-However, in Britain, some birds still hunt every day even when mobbed by birds like magpies, rooks, and black-headed gulls.
+However, in Britain, some birds still hunt daily, even when mobbed by birds like magpies, rooks, and black-headed gulls.

-This diurnal activity may occur when hunting was difficult because the previous night was wet.
+This daily activity may occur when hunting is difficult because the previous night was wet.
 The practice may depend on the fact that the owl is mobbed by other birds when it appears during the day.

-In comparison, the bird tends to be almost entirely night-life in Southern Europe and the tropics, with a few birds hunt each day being heavily mobbed.
+In comparison, the bird tends to be almost entirely night-life in Southern Europe and the tropics, with a few birds hunting each day being heavily mobbed.

-Barn owls are not territorial, but they have a habitat range where they forage.
-It has a distance of approximately 1km (0.6mi) from the nest site, and it’s an average of about 300 hectares for males in Scotland.
+Barn owls are not territorial but have a habitat range where they forage.
+It is approximately 1km (0.6 mi) from the nest site, an average of about 300 hectares for males in Scotland.
 The ranges of women’s homes generally match those of their mothers.

 Males and females often roost separately outside the breeding season, each with about three preferred sites to dress up during the day and night for a short time.

-The barn owl is an open-country bird with land, some of which is interspersed with forests at an altitude usually below 2,000m (6,600ft).
+The barn owl is an open-country bird with land, some interspersed with forests at an altitude usually below 2,000m (6,600ft).
 However, it can be up to 3,000m in the tropics, such as the mountain range of DeguaTembien in Ethiopia.
-It posses an effortless wavering flight as it crosses the ground, alert to the sounds of potential prey.
+It possesses an effortless, wavering flight as it crosses the ground, alert to the sounds of potential prey.

 Like many owls, the barn owl flies softly, with thin serrations on the front of its feathers and a hairy fringe on the trailing margins.
 This adds to the airflow break over the wings to eliminate turbulence and the associated noise.